Navigation

 There are a zillion things to see in Paris.
 See them all.
 I've listed here some of my favorites, some of the classics, and some of the weirdest.
 You decide which is which.
 The thing I've listed first here is there for a reason: most people never check it out, and it really is the coolest thing in the world.SaintDenis

 Basilica St. Denis.
-First gothic cathedral, really.
-A must see.
-Take the metro (line 13) to the stop Basilique de St-Denis (the St. Denis—Université line).
-You'll see it as you get off the metro; if you don't, just follow the signs.
+This is the first gothic cathedral and a real must-see.
+Take the metro (line 13) to the stop Basilique de St-Denis (the St. Denis–Université line, direction Saint-Denis Université, not direction Asnières—this is one of those lines that has a fork in it).
+You should be able to see it as you get off the metro; if you don't, just follow the signs.
 This is so worth it that you won't believe you never came here before.
-The gothic cathedral owes its existence to the Abbot Suger, who believed that God is light, which led him to try to build towering structures that would admit large amounts of light.
-The walls couldn't support the weight and they would collapse during construction, which led to the famous flying buttresses (Tom's father was obsessed with those).
+(You should know that some people find this neighborhood dodgy or sketchy.
+Most everyone will tell you it's perfectly fine during the day, and it's highly unlikely that you'll find yourself here after dark.)
+The gothic cathedral owes its existence to the Abbot Suger, who believed that "God is light," which led him in about the year 1140 to try to build towering structures that would admit large amounts of light through lots of windows.
+The walls couldn't support the weight and they would collapse during construction, which led to the famous flying buttresses (Tom's father was obsessed with those), which supported the weight of the roof and walls.
 When you visit, make sure to get the really cool headphones they have that know what you're looking at and narrate to you what you're seeing in whatever language you choose (within reason, of course).
 Make sure to see the crypt—really.
 They have all (well many) of the dead kings' tombs here (I guess it's lucky they're dead), and they have Louis XIV's heart in a reliquary (although it's kind of hard to see).
 This might be the single most interesting thing to see in Paris (actually it's just outside of Paris, but leave me alone, I've been writing for a long time).

-In these photos of the renovation you can see the bande dessinée (or comic book) art and info that spans the front of the cathedral explaining the history and the renovation of the structure.
+In these photos of the renovation you can see the bande dessinée (or comic book) art and info that spans the front of the cathedral explaining the history and renovation of the structure.

 You can also see the wooden trusses hand-built for each of the 28 flying buttresses that help remove the downward and linear force these structures apply to counter-balance the weight of the roof (necessary since the roof is gone).

 Notre Dame's south sideThe renovation's progress is most easily seen from the side of the cathedral that faces the river.
 You can see that the roof is still gone (but the interior of the cathedral is protected from the elements by temporary fixes such as tarps) and the cranes and scaffolding continue to dominate the scene.
+Workers have come from all over to help inNotre Dame with workers' quarters this renovation, and many of them are temporarily housed in structures such as the one you see to the right in this photo.

 Less than a stone's throw away from Notre Dame (if you can throw pretty hard) from Notre Dame is the absolutely breathtaking Sainte-Chapelle.
 Situated on the Ile de la Cité, within the complex constituted by the Palais de la Cité and the Conciergerie, the Sainte-Chapelle is a thirteenth-century chapel that was situated within the palace on the Ile de la Cité where most of the kings of France up through the fourteenth century lived.
 Legend has it that the Sainte-Chapelle was constructed to house the crown of thorns (which is currently in Notre Dame).
 The Sainte-Chapelle is constructed in what's called the rayonnant Gothic style, which means that the lines of the architecture draw your eyes upwards.
 But the thing you can't miss—and likely can't get over—is the absolutely stunning stained glass.
 With something like fifteen windows, each more than forty feet high and over 1,000 scenes depicted, this is without a doubt the most breathtaking stained glass display you will ever see.
-I put a picture up of the structure, but it just didn't do the glass justice, so you'll have to take my word for it and just go.
-You'll find the 10 euros well worth it.

-FuniculaireStepsMontmartre.
-This is a nighttime thing.
-Take the metro to Abbesses and then follow the signs to Sacré Cœur, which is a 19th-century basilica.
-You'll have to climb a lot of hills and stuff.
-Or, if you don't want to take the 220 odd steps you see here, you can take the funiculaire that goes up the same slope, and, interestingly enough, your metro tickets and/or pass navigo work there.
-Once you get to FuniculaireSacré Cœur, look at the amazing view of the city.
-This is best just around sunset.
-Watch the young people dancing on the steps to the latest music they're piping out of their boom boxes.
-Just—really—take in the amazing view.
-Remember, though, that there are going to be a lot of people here.
-Now go to the top of the stairs and follow the crowd around the left side of the church (as you're facing it) and head into the crowded streets that lead to the Place du Tertre, which used to be a place where real artists painted but is now frequented by charlatans who will ViewMontmartreNightask you for insane amounts of money to paint an unflattering caricature of you.
+Now turn around and make your way up the steps to the FuniculaireSacré Cœur basilica, which may look old but is actually a late nineteenth-century structure.
+If you have done as Tom suggested and come here around sunset, the steps leading up to the basilica will be packed with mostly young people, playing music, furtively (or not) drinking beer or wine, dancing, and basically carrying on.
+When you get to the top of the stairs, check out the view of the city again—it's even better.
+Then, follow the crowd around the side of the basilica and head into the crowded streets that lead to the Place du Tertre, which used to be a place where real artists painted but is now frequented by people who will ask you for insane amounts of money to paint an unflattering caricature of you.
 Resist absolutely.
 Thing is, for all the stuff not to like about Montmartre, it's pretty great.
-Do not eat at any of the restaurants facing the main square, but some of the ones around back aren't half bad.
+Montmartre view daytime I'd refain from eating at any of the restaurants facing the main square, but they're not horrible, although some of the ones around back are likely much better.
 You'll note a certainly Disney-like feel to this place, owing in part to the lighting and also in part to the insane amount of memorabilia shops aimed at tourists.
 But don't just stay at the very top: wander around a bit.
 By all means—and this is something you should do during the day, of course—go inside the basilica (although it is open at night as well).
 There are some interesting diagrams on the right side as you enter about where bombs fell during the war, and the byzantine opulence of the interior is well wroth seeing.
 Above all, do climb to the top of the basilica's dome dome(the entrance is around to the side of the building).
 At the first level you'll be able to look out into the basilica's interior from quite a ways up.
 If you're not claustrophobic, you can climb all the way to the top of the dome, and get one of the most remarkable views imaginable of the entire city of Paris.
 This is not for those who dislike tight places, by the way: if someone is coming down the top-level steps while you're trying to go up, you'll, um, get to know them very well.
-If you like the movie The Fabulous Destiny of Amelie Poulain, for example, you can see the real produce market where a lot of it was shot.
-Go to the top of the Rue des Trois Frères, and you'll see it—and you'll know it, too, because the owner has a lot of stuff aimed at people who want to see the place.
-You can take your picture there, too, since they don't mind (and the Rue des Trois Frères has some pretty decent restaurants).
-You should also just walk around the little streets here, and you'll find great places to eat and drink all Top of the Butteover.
-By the way, you should also check out the area at Abbesses, where I told you to get out of the metro.
-It's got one of only two few remaining original covered metro stops.
-Take a walk along the rue des Abbesses heading west, to where it turns into the rue Joseph de Maistre—good eats and drinks there.
-Go up the rue Caulaincourt.
-Go to the Bateau Lavoir, where Picasso first started doing his cubist paintings, and where other artists hung out, too, at the Place Emile Goudeau (get there by following the rue Ravignan).

 Boat ride on the Seine.
 Yeah, you should probably do this.
 It will look really hokey when you look at the boats from the shore, but once you're on the thing I'm sure you'll love it.
 You can do meal cruises on these things, with prices ranging from 50 euros for lunch to 135 euros for dinner, but you can also get away with just riding on the boats and enjoying the scenery for under 15 euros.
 You'll note there are almost a dozen companies that operate these these river cruises, too, so you'll have to either (a) do your homework or (b) just jump on the nearest one and see what happens (Tom would opt for choice b).
-I suggest taking one of these at sunset.
+I suggest taking one of these at sunset or at night.

 Tom's Map of Tourist Things To Do

 Tuileries.
 Metro Tuileries, Palais Royal, or Concorde.
-This is a garden type thing at the west end of the Louvre.
+This is a garden-type thing at the west end of the Louvre.
 Hang out here and sit in one of the iron chairs.
 Watch old ladies.
 Look at the flowers.
 You should definitely go to the Tuileries, which are quite beautiful.
 It's good to go here after you've spent a long time in the Louvre, because you can kind of get your vision back after focusing closely on very detailed stuff for a while.
 Often in the summer they'll have strange festivals here with rides and such.
 You should absolutely go on the giant Ferris wheel if it's up when you're there (but the jury is still out on whether you should buy the truly odd picture they take of you when you're getting off the wheel).
 Be forewarned that the ferris wheel might seem like a bit of a ripoff, since you only get a couple revolutions.
 Interestingly, even people who are smart often don't know that the name IronChairs"tuileries" comes from the factories that used to be around this area that produced roof tiles (tuiles).
 There, now you know, and you can lord it over people.

 Now, speaking of those iron chairs, they have the same ones in the Jardins du Luxembourg, where you should, of course, also go.
 But I don't feel like describing that lovely spot right now; I want to talk about those damned chairs.
 There are two different kinds, and if you're new to this you won't notice and you will hence get screwed out of a more comfortable visit.
 Regulars, however, know the difference, and they train their hawk-like eyes on the ones that have armrests.
 It's not just about the armrests themselves—these chairs are engineered better, and there's something about the angle of the seat to the back that makes them more ctom's feetomfortable.
 OK, so much for the physics of this.
 The really interesting part is the sociology of the whole thing.
 Most people sitting in one of these parks that have the iron chairs will do everything they can to (1) get an armrest chair; and (2) get another, non-armrest chair to put their feet on.
 It's not just that they'll try to do this: watch the subtle way they go about rounding up their prized iron possessions.
 Since you can't legitimately deprive someone else of a place to sit just so you can rest your tired dogs, you have to be very crafty in arranging things so you get one of the good chairs to sit on and one of the cruddy ones for your feet.
 And people won't ever quite lunge for a good chair—they'll kind of walk nonchalantly toward one, increasing their speed if they see someone else aiming for the same chair.
 It's really a trip.